tjbutz/class.js/README.md

  * If you have a feature request or an issue please report it here: https://github.com/tjbutz/class.js/issues
  * If you have developed a plugin for class.js please let me know.
 I will list the plugin on this page.
+ * If you use class.js in your project please let me know.
+I will list the project on this page.

 ## ToDo for 1.0